spiceai/spiceai/README.md

 Spice.ai is written in Golang and Python and runs as a container or microservice.
 It's deployable to any public cloud, on-premises, and edge.

-Spice.ai is written in Golang and Python and runs as a container or microservice with applications calling a simple HTTP API.
-It's deployable to any public cloud, on-premises, and edge.

 📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).

 📺 View a 60 second demo of Spice.ai in action [here](https://www.youtube.com/watch?v=FPPGyPq41kQ).